-- 62 Currently the PWLB Certainty Rate is set at gilts + 80 basis points.
-However, consideration may still need to be given to sourcing funding from the following sources for the following reasons: - Local authorities (primarily shorter dated maturities out to 3 years or so generally still cheaper than the Certainty Rate). - Financial institutions (primarily insurance companies and pension funds but also some banks, out of forward dates where the objective is to avoid a "cost of carry" or to achieve refinancing certainty over the next few years). - Municipal Bonds Agency - 63 Our advisors will keep us informed as to the relative merits of each of these alternative funding sources.
+- 65 Currently the PWLB Certainty Rate is set at gilts + 80 basis points.
+However, consideration may still need to be given to sourcing funding from the following sources for: - a.
+Local authorities

-ANNUAL INVESTMENT STRATEGY
+- b.
+Financial institutions (e.g., insurance companies, pension funds, banks, Municipal Bonds Agency, UK Infrastructure Bank etc) - Our advisors will keep us informed as to the relative merits of each of these alternative funding sources.

+Annual Investment Strategy